-When Local Game Stuck is called, the nearest robot to the ball will be penalized and removed for 45 seconds.
+When Local Game Stuck is called, the nearest robot to the ball will be put back to the place from which it was kicked.
+At this point, either team may attempt to shoot the ball on goalwill be penalized and removed for 45 s.
 Local Game Stuck penalties do not follow the standard removal procedure, and hence do not count towards the incremental penalty count.